Menu

 Actinolite Ranges from white to dark gray but may also be a pale yellowish or dark green Insulation, paints, sealants, drywall, and mixed into cement

-Amosite Brown Cement, chemical and electrical insulation, fire protection materials, gaskets, insulation board, plumbing insulation, roofing, and tiles
+Amosite Brown Cement products, chemical and electrical insulation, fire protection materials, gaskets, insulation board, plumbing insulation, roofing, and tiles

 Anthophyllite Ranges from yellow to brown A rare form of amphibole not used in many commercial products.
-Occasionally, manufactured into cement and insulation.
+Occasionally, it is manufactured into cement and insulation.

 Chrysotile White Asphalt, brake lining and pads, clutches, disk pads, cement, gaskets, plastics, roofing, and textiles